Dathalind/dathalind.github.io/_posts/2023-10-17-emotet-analysis.md

 - `85.65.42.20.in-addr.arpa`

 ### RegShot
 No persistence picked up by Regshot.
 The dll file did not self-delete.

-Dumped sample into tria.ge, it seems to run through regsvr32.exe like the trojan dll before.
+* Dumped sample into tria.ge, it seems to run through regsvr32.exe like the trojan dll before.
 It had a pop up indicating something wrong with Microsoft Register Server.
-We let the analysis run for 5 minutes.
+We let the analysis run for 5 minutes before stopping.

 ## Advanced Static Analysis IcedID DLL